Multiverse (DC Comics): Dark Nights and Doomsday Clock

 Published roughly contemporaneously, a six-issue miniseries titled Flash Forward follows Wally West being enlisted by a cosmic being known as Tempus Fuginaut to stop an incursion of the Dark Multiverse.
 At the end of the series, Wally sits in the Mobius Chair, gaining omniscience and residual power from Dr. Manhattan.
-In an epilogue published in The Flash #750, Wally surveys the timestream and notices multiple contradictions and inconsistencies within history, the result of Manhattan's reckless tampering with time.
+In an epilogue published in The Flash #750, Wally surveys the timestream and notices multiple contradictions and inconsistencies within history, the result of Manhattan's tampering with time.

 This was originally intended to lead into the Generations miniseries and a reboot of the Multiverse termed "5G", which would have fixed all of DC's publishing history into a single coherent continuity, stretching from World War II to the present day, with stories going forward focussing on new characters or aged versions of current ones.
 "A Brave New World", intended to be the first story set in this continuity, was published in Wonder Woman #750.
 This reboot was cancelled due to delays caused by the COVID-19 pandemic and the firing of publisher Dan DiDio, who was the main architect of 5G.
 The original plans for 5G were recycled into the Future State event, which followed Dark Nights: Death Metal.

 Dark Nights: Death Metal and its companion comics act as a conclusion to Dark Nights: Metal, Flash Forward and Scott Snyder's run on Justice League.
 Perpetua destroys much of the Multiverse while the Batman Who Laughs reshapes Earth-0 according to his whims, creating the Metalverse.
 The Batman Who Laughs successfully steals Wally's new power, becoming a godlike being known as the Darkest Knight.
 He kills Perpetua and creates his own Multiverse of twisted worlds called "The Last 52".
 Wonder Woman gains the power necessary to fight him and eventually destroys him in the Death Sun at the end of time.

 The Multiverse is once again recreated by higher beings from the Source, with Wonder Woman ascending alongside them to protect it.
 The New 52/Rebirth multiverse is restored largely as it was prior to the events of Dark Nights: Death Metal.
 As well as this, a new infinite web of multiverses appears, the Multiverse developing into an Omniverse.
 It is established that all events in DC's publishing history have occurred within this new Omniverse, with characters gaining the memories of all their prior incarnations.